What Made Me Choose Driver Booster Over DriverMax (And Stick With It)

 DriverMax doesn’t work that way.
 In the free version, you randomly see upsell messages to do something as basic as updating your drivers, making you think you can't do it in the free version at all unless you pay, unless you notice the fine print that you can keep using the free version.

-You can scan your system, and you can back up and restore your current drivers, but if you want to install even a single update, right off the bat you’ll be pressured to upgrade to the paid version.
+You can scan your system and back up and restore your current drivers, but if you want to install even a single update, you’ll be pressured to upgrade to the paid version right off the bat.
 That’s a deal-breaker for me.

 A tool that tells you what’s out of date while giving you the impression that you can't update without paying isn’t all that useful, and proves, at least in my view, that they care more about getting paid than being useful.